Home|News|Factoring, the most stable method of financing in the current economic turbulence

 Partager :

 Whether the economic situation is worsening or a company is underperforming for its own reasons, factoring is the least costly and most stable credit line available and is a financing solution of particular interest for financial directors and corporate restructuring stakeholders, especially in 2023.
-Interview with Gaëtan du Halgouët, founder of Fibus (formerly Chateaudun Crédit) and Romain Chaufour, factoring director.
+Here is an interview with Gaëtan du Halgouët, founder of Fibus (formerly Chateaudun Crédit) and Romain Chaufour, factoring manager.

 DÉCIDEURS.
 Could you please remind us what it is that makes factoring so specific?

 Romain Chaufour.
-Factoring is a solution which allows a large portion of accounts receivable to be turned into cash.
-This financing tool is often not very well known by financial decision-makers.
+Factoring is a solution that allows a large portion of accounts receivable to be turned into cash.
+This financing tool is sometimes not very well known by financial decision-makers.
 And yet, it is of particular interest for BtoB companies, who are typically paid on 60 days.
 For these companies, factoring is the largest possible short-term credit line, and an extremely powerful cashflow lever.

 Gaëtan du Halgouët.
 Another advantage of factoring is that it is a deconsolidation solution and, as such, does not appear on the balance sheet.
 Whatever the financial health of a company, it should be attractive to investment funds and financial directors alike.
-Contrary to widespread belief, corporate restructuring activities do not prevent the signature or negotiation of factoring agreements.
+Contrary to widespread belief, corporate restructuring activities do not prevent the signing or negotiating of factoring agreements.

 Precisely, what are the benefits of factoring in the context of a corporate restructuring operation?

-G. H. Aside for the urgency, the other crucial factor is the scale of financing offered.
+G. H. Aside from the urgency, the other crucial point is the scale of financing offered.
 Factoring allows you to receive considerable financing, even where a company is underperforming.
 Factoring can be used in addition to or as a replacement of bank financing such as RCF, overdraft facilities or Dailly financing.
-When a company is no longer able to repay its liabilities, banks lose trust and often reduce or eliminate their banking support, which further exacerbates the fragility of the company.
+When a company is no longer able to repay its debts, banks lose trust and often reduce or eliminate their banking support, which further exacerbates the company's weakness.
 Factoring offers the company an alternative as well as a sustainable financing solution.

 R. C. The final benefit in the context of corporate restructuring is that factoring is not incompatible with insolvency and administration procedures.
-Factors continue to remain open to negotiations and are willing to support struggling companies.
+Factors remain open to negotiations and are willing to support struggling companies.
 In these instances, our role is to negotiate with the factor already in place, where applicable, and at the same time to seek a new partner.
-We are well aware of the expectations of each factor.
+We are well aware of each factor's expectation.

 "Companies are no longer dictated to by their environment, and transfer the pressures to a third party over whom banks have less control"

 G. H. More widely, our role is to help alleviate the pressures placed on financial directors by banks.
 It is not uncommon to see banks promote their own factoring subsidiaries.
 However, this is not always the most relevant solution for a company.
 By allowing financial directors to make a free and enlightened choice, we give them back some room for manoeuvre.
-Companies are no longer dictated to by their environment, and transfer the pressures to a third party over whom banks have less control.
-Thanks to factoring, companies regain the ability to negotiate with creditors.
+Companies' strategies are no longer dictated to them by their environment, and they transfer the pressures to a third party over whom banks have less control.
+Thanks to factoring, companies regain negotiating leveragee with creditors.

 Do you have any projections you’d care to share with our readers for 2023?

-G. H. When first taking out a State-backed loan, companies can instantly borrow up to 25% of their annual sales revenue, with no conditions, or almost.
-Today, these loans must be repaid with considerable deadlines which use up a large portion of cashflow.
+G. H. When French state-backed loans were etablished, companies could instantly borrow up to 25% of their annual sales revenue, with no conditions, or almost.
+Today, these loans must be repaid in considerable amounts that use up a large portion of cashflow.
 Implementing a factoring solution will help reimburse these loans in whole or in part.
 Accounts receivables of companies represent between 15% to 20% of annual sales revenue.

-R. C. In 2023, we will see a slowdown in growth, coupes with inflation over the price of raw materials and energy, as well as an increase in interest rates.
-These increased risks will lead to a loss of appetite by banks, notably in terms of offering financing solutions.
-They will toughen up their criteria for issuing loans to companies, criteria which are not applicable to factoring.
-Factoring is calculated over the total accounts receivable of a company, rather than over tis share equity and profitability.
+R. C. In 2023, we will see a slowdown in growth, along coupes with inflation in raw materials and energy, and an increase in interest rates.
+These increased risks will cause banks to lose their appetite, notably in terms of offering financing solutions.
+They will toughen up their criteria for issuing loans to companies, criteria that are not applicable to factoring.
+Factoring is calculated over a company's total accounts receivable, rather than over its share equity and profitability.

-G. H. Factoring is an even more attractive solution since it allows companies to avoid increasing the number of its banking partners.
+G. H. Factoring is an even more attractive solution since it allows a company to avoid increasing the number of its banking partners.
 Let’s take the case of a medium-sized company seeking a credit line of 10 million euros.
 If its accounts receivable value is at least equivalent, it will very quickly find this financing with a single factor.
-If it instead chooses a more traditional bank loan (RCF, overdraft facility, Dailly loan), it will be forced to negotiate with several banks.
+If it instead chooses a more traditional bank loan (e.g., RCF, overdraft facility, or Dailly loan), it will be forced to negotiate with several banks.
 Moreover, its financial solvency will determine the amounts awarded.
-Factoring only represents a single credit line to be set up.
+Factoring is only a single credit line to be set up.
 The timeframe for this is much shorter and the total amount of the credit line will remain stable over time.

 KEY TAKEAWAYS

-In 2022, Fibus (formerly Chateaudun Crédit) has overhauled its brand image and focused on the complementary nature of its three areas of expertise with the creatin of Fibus Factoring, Fibus Trade and Fibus Digital;
+In 2022, Fibus (formerly Chateaudun Crédit) has overhauled its brand image and focused on the complementary nature of its three areas of expertise, with the creation of Fibus Factoring, Fibus Trade and Fibus Digital;

-Fibus has recorded growth of 30% in the last financial year; 48% in sales revenue comes from international clients;
+Fibus achieved growth of 30% in the last financial year; 48% in sales revenue comes from international clients;

 Fibus teams handled over 50 cases for medium-sized and large-scale companies and 100 cases for small businesses in 2022;

-Fibus has 42 employees working in Paris, Poitiers, Lyon and London; in 2023 an office will be opened in Frankfurt;
+Fibus has 42 employees working in Paris, Poitiers, Lyon and London; in 2023, it will open an office in Frankfurt;

 In 2023, Fibus will launch ARI, a digital solution to optimise factoring and credit-insurance programmes unrivalled on the market.